wlads/reefpoints/_posts/2013-01-10-building-an-ember-app-with-rails-api-part-3.md

   ).property('firstName', 'lastName')
 {% endhighlight %}

-If anybody knows of a cleaner way to do this please leave a comment below.
-I suspect there is a way to set the default value in the model itself.

 Now when we add data and create it will write to the back end, take us to the show page.
 When can then click `Back` and we can see the record has been automatically added to the collection on the `index` page.

 Adding `Edit` should be straight forward now that we have done create.
 Start will adding the route: